ethdebug/format/packages/conformance/README.md

 - resources and compilations are valid when present,
 - source references used by programs resolve to compilation sources.

+Static validation uses both the package's TypeScript type guards and the published JSON-Schemas.
+The schemas are normative; the type guards remain as an extra compatibility signal for TypeScript consumers.
+Negative fixtures are kept alongside positive fixtures to prove the validator rejects malformed artifacts.

 The second layer checks real debugger consumers: tests can run a debugger, parse its output, and assert resources, source steps, frames, or values.
 SolDB is the first consumer backend, but the runner is not tied to SolDB.
 The SolDB